-- February 14, 2024 Senior Expo CAT Paratransit staff attended the Collier County Senior Expo, sharing information to seniors and caregivers about the paratransit services and how they may contribute to a more active and healthier lifestyle. - February 17, 2024 Veterans Expo CAT staff attended the Collier County Veteran and Dependents Expo where we were able to provide information regarding our services to veterans and information regarding our services to veterans and family members.
+- February 14, 2024 Senior Expo CAT Paratransit staff attended the Collier County Senior Expo, sharing information to seniors and caregivers about the paratransit services and how they may contribute to a more active and healthier lifestyle. - February 17, 2024 Veterans Expo CAT staff attended the Collier County Veteran and Dependents Expo where we were able to provide information regarding our services to veterans and family members. - ICIE CAT